-The ASBOG® exams are both 4 hour exams and are usually administered on the first Fridays in March and October.
-The FG
+The ASBOG® exams are both 4 hour exams and are usually administered mid-March and the first Friday in October.

 Application deadlines vary by state - some are as early as 120 days prior to the exam administration.
 You need to check with

 your specific state for their application deadline.
 Applications received after the individual state deadlines will be

 automatically pushed to the following exam.
 It is recommended that you get your applications in early to ensure that all the

 required supplemental materials reach your state board in time.

 Two states, California and Maine, have an additional exam specific to the geology of that state.
 These exams are designed to

 address the geological conditions and regulations specific to the states for topics that are not specifically or adequately